farhankhan223/Breast_Cancer_Detection/README.md

 Breast cancer occurs in every country in the world.<br>
 Approximately 0.5–1% of breast cancers occur in men.<br>

-xcited to share my recent project where I built a logistic regression model for breast cancer detection.
+Excited to share my recent project where I built a logistic regression model for breast cancer detection.
 Key highlights:

 🔍 Data Prep: Cleaned and processed the dataset, converting labels to binary.